ben-stafford/GCaMP_Analysis/README.md

 There are also five flags you can set that impact how the analysis is run and whether output mat files are saved.
 1) stationary_trials - when set to 1, the code will only analyze trails when the animal was not running.
 2) responsive_thresh - p-value below which ROIs will be considered responsive.
 3) plot_cell_traces - when set to 1, the code will plot the preferred response mean dfof trace of each responsive and reliable roi.
 Currently, this is plotted in a tiled plot that can display up to 80 rois.
 If you end up having more rois than this, you will need to manually change the number plots in the subplot call in the code.
+This can be a good sanity check of the rois the code is defining as responsive and reliable.
 4) save_data - when set to 1, the code will save out data structures in a mat file in a directory created and located within the directory specified in analysisDir.
 5) cno_data - when set to 1, the output mat files will be saved in a directory named 'CNO' and have '_cno' appended to the file name, otherwise they will be saved in a directory named 'Control' and have '_control' appended to the file name.